wd15/PyMKS-ICME-2015/abstract.md

 limitations of the MKS are associated with the geometry of the spatial domain, which is inherently limited by the Fourier transform.
-However, studies of microstructure in materials science often use only block-like subdomains ideally suited to the [PyMKS].
+However, studies of microstructure in materials science often use only block-like subdomains ideally suited to the MKS.

 The [PyMKS]
 framework is an object oriented set of tools and examples